 Chen also pointed out in his paper that language might not necessarily be causing these trends so much as “reflecting deeper differences that drive savings behavior,” but there’s still reason to believe there could be a causal relationship at play.
 Even though language and cultural values both appear to have an impact on savings behavior, these two factors don’t correlate the way you’d think they would if they both originated from the same place.

-If you generally buy the notion that language shapes our perception of the world around us, then none of this is very far-fetched at all.
+If you generally buy the notion that language shapes thought and our perception of the world around us, then none of this is very far-fetched at all.
 But what’s a person to do with this information if they didn’t happen to grow up speaking a weak-future-tense language?
 Are English-speaking natives doomed to continue frittering away their retirement money on Seamless?

 Maybe — but maybe not.
 As with anything in life, it’s all in what you do with that information.
 Maybe speaking to your financial adviser in another language is one place to start.

 Besides: bilingualism can pay off (literally) in other ways.
 Knowing another language can expose you to more career opportunities, help you make smarter financial decisions and substantially boost your income overall.